-Each director has entered into an agreement as to the terms of their appointment as a director of the Company and (other than the Managing Director) receives remuneration as a director, by way of a fee plus superannuation.
-Under such agreements current at the date of this report, there are no annual, long service leave, other termination entitlements or retirement benefits other than statutory superannuation.
+The Chairman, Mr Andrew Purcell and non-executive director, Mr Michael Sandy have been engaged by the Company under consulting contracts.
+Under such agreements current at the date of this report, there are no annual, long service leave, other termination entitlements or retirement benefits.

-The Constitution and ASX Listing Rules specify that the aggregate remuneration of non-executive directors shall be determined from time to time by members in general meeting.
+The Constitution and ASX Listing Rules specify that the aggregate remuneration of non-executive directors shall be determined from time to time by members in a general meeting.
 An amount not exceeding the amount determined is then divided between the directors as agreed.
 At the Annual General Meeting held on 18 November 2010 shareholders approved an increase in the aggregate annual remuneration to \$500,000 per year, with effect from the financial year commencing 1 July 2010.